0xProject/0x-docs/docs/tx-relay-api/api-references/overview.md

 * `primaryType`
 * `message`

-The message will be `MetaTransactionData` (in the future `MetaTransactionDataV2`) that is returned at the time of `/quote`.
+The message will be `MetaTransactionDataV2` that is returned at the time of `/quote`.
 However, you will also need the other fields.

 The Domain will change per chain, but the `name` and `version` fields are consistent.
 Example: